Aaryan-9/ai-slop-remover/README.md

 **Universal slop:** comments that restate the code, banner/step-narration comments, placeholder and fake-done code, commented-out code blocks, imports of packages that don't exist (slopsquatting risk), silently swallowed errors.

-**Convention drift (our specialty):** the scanner statistically infers how *your* repo handles errors, accesses data, and names things — then flags the AI-generated code that silently diverges.
+**Convention drift (our specialty):** the scanner statistically infers how *your* repo handles errors, accesses data, and names things, then flags the AI-generated code that silently diverges.
 A drift finding means "this differs from how 86% of comparable code in this repo does it," not "this is universally wrong."

 Test files, configs, scripts, examples, and migrations are excluded automatically.
 Established idioms (Java constructor guards, `@Override` delegation, Rust `lock().unwrap()`, TYPE_CHECKING imports, comment-justified empty catches) are recognized as intentional.

 ## Languages

-JavaScript, TypeScript, Python, Go, Java, C#, Rust, PHP, Ruby — parsed with tree-sitter.
+JavaScript, TypeScript, Python, Go, Java, C#, Rust, PHP, and Ruby, parsed with tree-sitter.
 Phantom-import checking covers JS/TS (`package.json`), Python (`requirements.txt`/`pyproject.toml`), Go (`go.mod`), and Rust (`Cargo.toml`); Maven/NuGet/Composer manifests don't map cleanly to import statements, so Java/C#/PHP skip that one check rather than guess.

 ## CLI reference